30 Nov 2020

 But they’re not all light-hearted.
 Some stories are poignant, some are sad.
 Some touch on important contemporary issues.
 And some are just bizarre… it’s an ideal book to dip into, perhaps on holiday, or to read when you just have a few minutes available.

-All in all, I would recommend this collection highly to anyone who likes quirky, mixed short stories, to adults or older teenagers.
+All in all, I would recommend this collection highly to anyone, adult or older teenager, who likes quirky, mixed short stories.

 Review copyright 2020 Sue's Book Reviews